tgorgdotcom/locast2plex/README.md

 ## Submitting an issue

+Be sure to search the issues to see if there are any fixes found for similar issues.
+If you see a similar *unresolved* issue, please create a new issue rather than piggybacking an existing one.
+Most of the time people who have similar errors have different reasons for that error, necessitating a new issue.

 When submitting an issue, make sure to take note of the docker or command line output, and include OS details and what method of install you have chosen (Docker, docker-compose, or via terminal).  **Note that logs reveal username and approximate location information (in latitude/longitude as well as Locast's Nielsen market id), so be sure to look through what you post and clear out any data you want hidden before posting.**